 “Loy” means to float.
-During the night of the full moon, many people will release "krathong" on the river or on the pond.
-The act of floating away the candle raft is symbolic of letting go of all one’s grudges, anger and defilements, so that one can start life afresh on a better foot.
-People will also cut their fingernails and hair and add them to the raft as a symbol of letting go of the bad parts of oneself.
-Many Thai believe that floating a krathong will create good luck, and they do it to honor and thank the Goddess of Water, Phra Mae Khongkha.
+During the night of the full moon, many people will release “Krathong” on the river or on the pond.
+The act of floating away the candle raft is symbolic of letting go of all one’s grudges, anger, and defilements so that one can start life afresh on a better foot.
+People will also cut their fingernails and hair and add them to the raft as a symbol of letting go of the bad parts of themselves.
+Many Thai believe that floating a Krathong will create good luck, and they do it to honor and thank the Goddess of Water, Phra Mae Khongkha.

-The day after the big celebration, many remaining of the "krathongs" are still floating on the river.
-If the krathongs were made from the banana tree trunk then it is okay, but if they were made from styrofoam, it means more pollutants goes to the water.
-The firecrackers also produces smoke that pollutes the air.
+The day after the big celebration, many remaining of the “Krathong” are still floating on the river.
+If the Krathong were made from the banana tree trunk then it is okay, but if they were made from styrofoam, it means more pollutants go to the water.
+The firecrackers also produce smoke that pollutes the air.
 On the celebration day, many people get drunk.
-Every year many accidents happens during the week of celebration: fire from the kom fai or car/motorbike accidents because of drunk people.
+Every year many accidents happen during the week of celebration: fire from the kom fai or car/motorbike accidents because of drunk people.

-I hope in the future people will celebrate this days without losing the meaning.
-More photos you can take a look on our flickr.
+I hope in the future people will celebrate this day without losing its meaning.
+For more photos, you can take a look at our Flickr.